lexik/LexikJWTAuthenticationBundle/Resources/doc/index.rst

 Working with CORS requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is more of a Symfony2 related topic, but see :doc:`Working with CORS requests </4-cors-requests>`
+This is more of a Symfony related topic, but see :doc:`Working with CORS requests </4-cors-requests>`
 document to get a quick explanation on handling CORS requests.

 Impersonation